syncthing/docs/users/config.rst

 disableSparseFiles
-    By default, blocks containing all zeros are not written, causing files to be sparse on filesystems that support the concept.
+    By default, blocks containing all zeros are not written, causing files to be sparse on filesystems that support this feature.
 When set to ``true``, sparse files will not be created.

 disableTempIndexes